 The University values student privacy and works to remain compliant with the regulations outlined in the Family Educational Rights and Privacy Act (FERPA).
-If a student discloses that they are experiencing thoughts of harming oneself or others, please call the Health and Counseling Center or our Student Affairs Case Manager, Co-Kema Hines, immediately so they can connect with the student.
+If a student discloses that they are experiencing thoughts of harming themselves or others, please call the Health and Counseling Center at 828.251.6520 immediately to connect the student with the crisis services they need.
 You are not violating a student’s privacy by doing so, you are merely ensuring the prolonged health and safety of your student and the campus community.

 Office of Academic Accessibility